-- (i) The size of the Board is set at seven (7) directors, which shall include at least three (3) "Super Independent Directors", as defined in the 2022 By-Laws (See Board Size, Quorum and Voting, above).
-The Amendments remove the authority for the stockholders of the Corporation to change the size of the Board. - (ii) The By-Laws now require 70% (or five (5) of seven (7)) of the directors, including a majority of Super Independent Directors to establish quorum, set the annual meeting agenda, issue or sell more than 250,000 shares of common stock (other than through stockholder approved plans) or any preferred stock, declare dividends, amend SGRP's certificate of incorporation, the 2022 By-Laws, any committee charter or SGRP's Ethics Code (See Board Size, Quorum and Voting, above). - (iii) The threshold for the stockholders to amend the By-Laws is increased from a majority to 75% of the outstanding stock of the Corporation. - (iv) Officers are allowed to adjourn shareholder meetings at their discretion. - (v) The 2022 By-Laws establish voting rules to maintain "super" independence if there are less than three (3) Super Independent Directors (effectively reducing the votes held by certain other directors See Board Size, Quorum and Voting, above). - (vi) The 2022 By-Laws establish that only Super Independent Directors can be the Chairman or Vice Chairman of the Board or the Chairman of a committee. - (vii) The Chairman no longer automatically holds the position of Chief Executive Officer upon a vacancy. - (viii) On or before December 31, 2026, the threshold to call a special meeting of the Corporation is increased from 20% to 75% of the outstanding stock of the Corporation entitled to vote.
+- (i) The size of the Board is set at seven (7) directors, which shall include at least three (3) "Super Independent Directors", as defined in the 2022 By-Laws (See Board Size, Quorum and Voting, above). - (ii) The 2022 By-Laws now require 70% (or five (5) of seven (7)) of the directors, including a majority of Super Independent Directors to establish quorum, set the annual meeting agenda, issue or sell more than 250,000 shares of common stock (other than through stockholder approved plans) or any preferred stock, declare dividends, amend SGRP's certificate of incorporation, the 2022 By-Laws, any committee charter or SGRP's Ethics Code (See Board Size, Quorum and Voting, above). - (iii) The threshold for the stockholders to amend the 2022 By-Laws is increased from a majority to 75% of the outstanding stock of the Corporation. - (iv) Officers are allowed to adjourn shareholder meetings at their discretion. - (v) The 2022 By-Laws establish voting rules to maintain "super" independence if there are less than three (3) Super Independent Directors (effectively reducing the votes held by certain other directors See Board Size, Quorum and Voting, above). - (vi) The 2022 By-Laws establish that only Super Independent Directors can be the Chairman or Vice Chairman of the Board or the Chairman of a committee. - (vii) The Chairman no longer automatically holds the position of Chief Executive Officer upon a vacancy. - (viii) On or before December 31, 2026, the threshold to call a special meeting of the Corporation is increased from 20% to 75% of the outstanding stock of the Corporation entitled to vote.
 On or after January 1, 2027, the threshold to call a special meeting of the Corporation is decreased from 75% to 25% of the outstanding stock of the Corporation.

-The By-Laws continue to require that each candidate for director sign a written irrevocable letter of resignation and retirement effective upon such person failing to be re-elected by the required majority stockholder vote.
+The 2022 By-Laws continue to require that each candidate for director sign a written irrevocable letter of resignation and retirement effective upon such person failing to be re-elected by the required majority stockholder vote.